Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 # About

-Having **Java** as a primary skill, I‘ve been doing commercial development for **5 years** so far.<br>
+Having **Java** as a primary skill, I‘ve been doing commercial development for **5 years** so far.
-Working on Backend, REST API, Frontend, Cloud, Desktop apps, I‘ve got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.<br>
+Working on Backend, REST API, Frontend, Cloud, Desktop apps, I‘ve got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.
-I've come across different **stages** of development such as Research, Software Design, Implementation, Testing, Deployment.<br>
+I've come across different **stages** of development such as Research, Software Design, Implementation, Testing, Deployment.
 In addition to development itself, I had wide range of **responsibilities**: from Requirements Clarification to Product Release.

-Thanks to fluent **English** and good soft skills, I‘m an efficient **Team Player** even in case of international teams.<br>
+Thanks to fluent **English** and good soft skills, I‘m an efficient **Team Player** even in case of international teams.
-In fact, I’ve been communicating with foreign colleagues and stakeholders for more than 2 years already.<br>
+In fact, I’ve been communicating with foreign colleagues and stakeholders for more than 2 years already.
 I consider myself as a responsible person and also take care about others.
-I have production experience of **Team Leading** and was a Mentor for education programs.<br>
+I have production experience of **Team Leading** and was a Mentor for education programs.
 Personally, I'm happy to share experience and help others.
 Colleagues often ask me for advice.

 I'm always open to **feedback** about my work.
-On each project, my professional and personal qualities met or even exceeded expectations.<br>
+On each project, my professional and personal qualities met or even exceeded expectations.
-At the same time, I see the ways for self-improvement and continue working on my hard, soft, and leadership skills.<br>
+At the same time, I see the ways for self-improvement and continue working on my hard, soft, and leadership skills.
 In the **future** I plan to take Lead Software Engineer position

 # Project Feedbacks